Employee Value Propositions (EVPs)

 6. Include both tangible and intangible benefits

 A well-rounded EVP includes tangible (monetary and lifestyle benefits) and intangible benefits that appeal to employees.
-For companies like Google, they don't need to touch on remuneration, but a lot of companies do to attract the best talent.
+Companies like Google don't need to touch on remuneration, but many companies do to attract the best talent.
 Think about how you can discuss without disclosing salaries, bonuses, and healthcare plans in addition to intangible benefits such as a positive work culture, opportunities for growth and development, and a sense of purpose.
-Appealing to employees from different backgrounds and with different priorities is the goal here, and as every company knows, a star performer is worth their weight in gold.

 7. Ensure consistency